Self-Supervised Classification Network: Comparative Analysis

 \textbf{External clustering.} SwAV \cite{caron2020unsupervised}, SeLa \cite{YM.2020Self-labelling} and SCAN \cite{van2020scan} prevent collapse by utilizing external clustering algorithm such as K-Means (SCAN) or Sinkhorn-Knopp (SwAV/SeLa) for generating pseudo-labels.

-\textbf{Momentum encoder.} MoCo \cite{he2020momentum} and BYOL \cite{grill2020bootstrap} prevent collapse by utilizing the momentum encoder proposed by MoCo along with a few other implementation tricks.
+\textbf{Momentum encoder.} MoCo \cite{he2020momentum}, BYOL \cite{grill2020bootstrap} and DINO \cite{caron2021emerging} prevent collapse by utilizing the momentum encoder proposed by MoCo.
 The momentum encoder generates a different yet fixed pseudo target in every iteration.

 \textbf{Stop-grad operation.} SimSiam \cite{chen2021exploring} prevent collapse by applying a stop-grad operation on one of the views, which acts as a fixed pseudo label.
 In fact, except for SimCLR, all of the above methods can be simply differentiated by where exactly a stop-grad operation is used.
-SwAV/SeLa/SCAN apply a stop-grad operation on the clustering phase, while MoCo/BYOL apply a stop-grad operation on a second network that is used for generating assignments.
+SwAV/SeLa/SCAN apply a stop-grad operation on the clustering phase, while MoCo/BYOL/DINO apply a stop-grad operation on a second network that is used for generating assignments.

-\textbf{Non-collapsing loss function.} In contrast, we show mathematically (\Cref{section:theoretical}) and empirically (\Cref{section:experiments}) that \textit{Self-Classifier} prevents collapse with a novel loss function \cref{eq:ce_ours} and without the use of external clustering, pseudo-labels, momentum encoder, stop-grad operation nor negative pairs.
-More specifically, a collapsing solution is simply not in the set of optimal solutions of our proposed loss, and thus it is possible to train \textit{Self-Classifier} strictly with a single network and SGD.
+\textbf{Non-collapsing loss function.} In contrast, we show mathematically (\cref{section:theoretical}) and empirically (\cref{section:experiments}) that \textit{Self-Classifier} prevents collapse with a novel loss function \cref{eq:ce_ours} and without the use of external clustering, pseudo-labels, momentum encoder, stop-grad nor negative pairs.
+More specifically, a collapsing solution is simply not in the set of optimal solutions of our proposed loss, which makes it possible to train \textit{Self-Classifier} using just a single network and a simple SGD.